-USSR scientists reported that data from a comparison of Canadian and USSR sampling gear, carried out on board the USSR research vessel Gemma ination, following the receipt of which of STACFIS.
-USSR scientists also reported that the research vessel Suloy had carried out a series of bottom-trawl tows on Flemish Cap in the based on fixed-station and stratified-random surveys, and that the results will be reported at the September 1982 Meeting.
+USSR scientists reported that data from a comparison of Canadian and USSR sampling gear, carried out on board the USSR research vessel Gemma in 1981, had been forwarded to Canadian scientists for examination, following the receipt of which a report will be prepared for presentation at a future meeting of STACFIS.
+USSR scientists also reported that the research vessel Suloy had carried out a series of bottom-trawl tows on Flemish Cap in the spring of 1982 to compare estimates of groundfish abundance based on fixed-station and stratified-random surveys, and that the results will be reported at the September 1982 Meeting.

-It was noted that both Canadian and USSR scientists have time series of ichthyoplankton and bottomtrawl observations for the Flemish Cap.
+It was noted that both Canadian and USSR scientists have time series of ichthyoplankton and bottom-trawl observations for the Flemish Cap.
 Consequently, it was suggested that collaboration between Canadian and USSR scientists should be intensified in an effort to calibrate and integrate the two data sets as soon as possible.